 Being a leader in the bicycle lighting category affords us some benefits that might not be available to others.
 NiteRider has worked diligently for many years to foster and develop relationships with the best LED manufacturers in the world.
 As a result we often get sneak peeks to what is on the horizon as it relates to LED technology.
 This assures our lights utilize the best LEDs available today and that we stay on the forefront of LED lighting technology.

-NiteRider is happy to announce our entire 2011-2012 rechargeable line up will feature Cree LEDs.
-Cree is recognized as a world leader when it comes to high power LEDs, these LEDs produce more light with less power as a result less heat is generated and overall life is increased.
+NiteRider currently uses Cree LEDs in our entire rechargeable line up.
+Cree is recognized as a world leader when it comes to high power LEDs.
+These LEDs produce more light with less power and as a result generate less heat which extends the life cycle of the LEDs.

 We are the only bike light manufacturer to use an optical grade Borofloat glass lens and reflector custom designed for riding.
 This optical package minimizes light transmission loss and makes sure you get more light where you need it most.